A few months after my ex-husband and I decided to separate, I heard a lot of things from people who had been through a divorce:

 You’re warned you’ll miss your kids and the family dynamic we used to share — which is all very true.
 But it turns out you take divorce in little bites because you’re only able to digest it in little pieces at a time.
 So, the day you realize you’ll never have the relationship you had with your ex — buying your first home together and starting a family for the first time together — with anyone else again, it takes a lot of letting go and letting things be what they will be.
 And that’s one of the hardest feelings to wade through.

-There is nothing more confusing than the ups and downs of a broken marriage.
-One minute you’re feeling happy and free because you have the bathroom, bed, and thermostat to yourself and you’re glad you didn’t have to consult your partner about buying something, then you see a family crossing the road on a Saturday afternoon and you feel hollow inside.
+Nothing is more confusing than a broken marriage’s ups and downs.
+One minute you’re feeling happy and free because you have the bathroom, bed, and thermostat to yourself, and you’re glad you didn’t have to consult your partner about buying something, then you see a family crossing the road on a Saturday afternoon, and you feel hollow inside.

-Each divorce is different and everyone handles their specific experience in their own way.
-But when you start the process, there are so many scary unknowns and no one is really prepared regardless of the advice they get or books they read.
+Each divorce is different, and everyone handles their specific experience in their own way.
+But when you start the process, there are so many scary unknowns, and no one is prepared, regardless of the advice they get or books they read.

-The only thing you can do is take it minute by minute, take care of yourself, and realize there are going to be some days that are just horrible whether it’s been two weeks or 10 years since your split.
+The only thing you can do is take it minute by minute, take care of yourself, and realize there are going to be some days that are just horrible, whether it’s been two weeks or ten years since your split.

 Even then, you are going to have surprises (both glorious and horrible) that no one told you about.
 Take it in stride and know that everything you are going through is a natural part of the process, and one day you will wake up, and the guilt won’t feel as heavy, and you won’t be so confused.